- Programs

 While the course was primarily aimed at graduate students, Gonzalez was prepared for the challenge, having already taken a course with field school instructor Morgan Ritchie in Indigenous Cultures of B.C. at Douglas College and after receiving encouragement from archaeology professor Dana Lepofsky.

 To complete the course, students submitted final projects that complement their individual research interests and benefit the Stsailes community.
-Gonzalez's contribution to her groups final project was inspired by her academic interest in visual ethnographic methods and rooted in her passion for drawing.
+Gonzalez's contribution to the community project was inspired by her academic interest in visual ethnographic methods and rooted in her passion for drawing.

-After her group collected recordings of oral histories from community members, she and a partner planned out a series of illustrations that depict teachings and themes in some of the stories to create a childrens storybook.
-She then drew up sketches and finished them in Adobe programs after getting some help using the software from her mother, who is a professional illustrator.
+To visually complement a series of land-based stories recorded and transcribed by graduate student Urbashi Raha for the purpose of preserving oral histories, Gonzalez drew up sketches of illustrations to depict teachings and themes for a young audience.
+She then finished them in Adobe programs after getting some help using the software from her mother, who is a professional illustrator.

 One of the things we learned [from community Elders] in the field school is the concept of cultivating our gifts, Gonzalez explains.
 We each have a gift, and it is in our best interest to cultivate it so that we can do good unto others.